 In Uniswap V2, the constant product formula ensures that liquidity is evenly distributed across all price ranges making them fragmented at price points where trading is least probable which makes capital inefficient.
 As a result, you can’t zoom in to specific price ranges, this makes the concept of concentrated liquidity a significant solution as liquidity is only available in price ranges that liquidity providers choose.

 As I earlier said, the Uniswap V3 ticks act like mini-V2s but with concentrated liquidity.
-Liquidity is only available in ranges where liquidity providers specify, in an active range.
+Liquidity is only available in ranges where liquidity providers specify.
 It makes it possible to facilitate trade with less liquidity but with much more efficiency than V2.

 Note: Virtual reserves allows the V3 AMM to behave like Uniswap V2 but they don’t represent actual deposited tokens.
 Real reserves are the actual tokens supplied by LPs.